ayakimovich/ayakimovich.github.io/index.md

 <a href='https://www.researchsquare.com/article/rs-2362531/latest.pdf'>Li, Rui, et al. "Open-Source Biomedical Image Analysis Models: A Meta-Analysis and Continuous Survey."
 Frontiers in Bioinformatics (2022): 76.</a>

+<a href='https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8908923/'>Galimov, Evgeniy, and Artur Yakimovich.
+"A tandem segmentation-classification approach for the localization of morphological predictors of C. elegans lifespan and motility."
+Aging (Albany NY) 14.4 (2022): 1665.</a>
 ---